 How Our Restoration Work Is Helping Salmon

+But why are salmon so crucial to the survival of orcas?
+Imagine the journey of a salmon making its way home to spawning waters through smell alone.
 A salmon’s sense of smell is 1,000 times more sensitive than a dog’s, and a dog’s nose is 1,000 times more sensitive than yours!
 This means that salmon are one million times better at smelling than you or I. What’s more impressive is that salmon don’t return home for four to six years.
 Imagine smelling your way home after five years away . . . do you think you could do it?

-Now imagine that in addition to following the scent of home, you also have to dodge predators that are 300 times larger than you (our resident southern orcas), and your whole neighborhood has been remodeled while you were away.
+Now imagine that in addition to following the scent of home, you also have to dodge predators 300 times larger than you (our resident southern orcas), and your whole neighborhood has been remodeled while you were away.
 That is just a touch of what our local salmon contend with on their way back to spawn.

 So, how exactly can we help salmon?
 Since most of the salmon’s life is out at sea, it is hard for us to help.
 However, we can influence the habitat quality in local creeks to support salmon’s early and late life stages.
 For almost 20 years, the Greenway Trust has worked to restore the riparian buffer—the ribbon of land that runs alongside creeks and streams—of Issaquah Creek and other salmon bearing streams.
 Issaquah Creek starts with headwaters and tributaries in the Issaquah Alps flowing 13 miles to empty into Lake Sammamish.
 The creek is host to Chinook, coho, and sockeye salmon, and has been identified as a critical spawning ground for salmonoid species.
 The Greenway Trust’s work focuses on replacing invasive species like Himalayan blackberry, English ivy, and Bohemian knotweed with native coniferous plants like Douglas fir and Western red cedar.
 These reintroductions bring with them a myriad of ecological benefits.

 One benefit is providing food to baby salmon.
 Native plants on shore are the favorite home to native insects, and as branches reach over a stream, some insects will fall into the water and become food for juvenile salmon on their way out to sea.
 Those same branches that drop insects also provide shade in the summer months.
 This shade helps keep the water cool, a critical habitat requirement for salmon species because cooler water holds more oxygen, making it easier for these fish to breathe.
 By planting evergreen trees streamside, rainfall is intercepted by needles and branches slowing its descent to the ground.
 This interception reduces runoff and allows for more water to slowly enter the ground instead of rushing across the surface and into streams.
 That type of runoff can carry pollutants and debris into waterways, reducing clarity and choking native salmon as they make their way home to spawn.
-Finally, as trees age and grow, they also topple over, slowly re-adding fallen materials into the creek and re-establishing the pooling and meandering that it once had.
+Finally, as trees age and grow, they topple over, slowly re-adding fallen materials into the creek and re-establishing the pooling and meandering it once had.

 Projects like these and others undertaken by many partner organizations are just one way of supporting local salmon populations.
-So this year, if you make it to local salmon bearing streams, take a second to check out the riparian environment and appreciate how interconnected our ecosystems are.
+So this year, if you make it to local salmon-bearing streams, take a second to check out the riparian environment and appreciate how interconnected our ecosystems are.